Insights from Gnosis: Muscle Loss & Muscle Gain Science – Muscles & Muscle Mass

 As well, people 40 years and older begin to experience a decline in the efficiency and effectiveness of their cellular regeneration.
 This means that because of your genetics, your cells do not replicate as efficiently and completely as they did when you were younger (less than 40 years old).
 This cellular regeneration inefficiency leads to a slight but gradual decline of body mass including muscle/mass as the years pass, which is aggregate over time.

-The older you get, the more inefficient your cellular replication becomes, and muscles/mass is one of the most obvious declines.
-The loss of muscle/mass, for one, increases the appearance of aging including skin wrinkles and sagging, in general, while decreasing the strength and movement ability of the body, no less.
-Resistance exercises like weight lifting will help combat this decline of muscle/mass, but routines must be adjusted properly relative to age.
+The older you get, the more inefficient and effective your cellular replication becomes which leads to the increased prominence of senescent cells and sarcopenia, and, thus, typically muscles/mass and collagen are some of the most obvious declines.
+The loss of no less than muscle/mass and collagen increases the appearance of aging including skin wrinkles and sagging, in general, while decreasing the strength and movement ability of the body, no less.
+Resistance exercises like weight lifting will help combat this decline of muscle/mass, but routines along with diet and lifestyle must be adjusted properly relative to age and unique genetic body composition.

 Genetic Scientific Body Type (The Four Body Types) – Muscle Loss & Muscle Gain Science